Tomekz112/Kuleczka-the-game-/README.txt

 ==========================================================
 How to play?
 1. Open windows_build.exe, if you are on windows
-2. Open linux_build.run, if you are on arch linux
+2. Open linux_build, if you are on arch linux (may work on others, but im not 100% sure [tested on Manjaro xfce])
 3. If you have other os, you have to build it by yourself
 ==========================================================
 Controls